Close

 When submitting your ideas, you’ll be asked to answer the following questions:

-1. What is your idea – what do you think needs to change, be amended, be introduced; keep it concise and relevant and use research/data/feedback where necessary to back up your Idea
+1. What is the problem or idea? – what do you think needs to change, be amended, be introduced; keep it concise and relevant and use research/data/feedback where necessary to back up your Idea

-1. How do you see this being achieved – what steps should SUBU take to achieve this, what is the solution to the problem.
+1. How is your suggested solution? – what steps should SUBU take to achieve this, what is the solution to the problem.

 1. Which Full-Time Officer you think should lead on it?